Ultrasound biomarker may predict dry needling success for back pain

 Summary

-This study tests whether a special ultrasound measurement, called the NUN biomarker, can track changes in chronic low back pain after dry needling and predict who will feel better.
-Researchers will compare real dry needling to a sham (fake) version in 80 adults with muscle-related back pain.
-The goal is to see if the biomarker drops when pain improves and if it can identify the best candidates for treatment.
+This study tests whether a special ultrasound test (called the NUN biomarker) can track changes in chronic low back pain after dry needling and predict who will feel better.
+Researchers will compare real dry needling to a sham (fake) procedure in 80 adults with muscle-related back pain.
+The goal is to see if the biomarker drops when pain improves and if it can identify people who benefit most from treatment.

 Get updates